2025 Unrivaled season

 The 2025 season of Unrivaled was the league's inaugural season.
-Six teams will play a regular season of matches in January to March to contest four places in a single-elimination playoff tournament that determines the champions of the league.
+Six teams played a regular season of matches from January to March, to contest four places in a single-elimination playoff tournament that determined the champions of the league.

 Teams and coaches

-On October 24, the inaugural six team names were announced.
+In October 2024, the inaugural six team names were announced.
 For the 2025 season, teams did not have designated geographic connections, although the branding was created with a consideration for potential future sale and relocation of the teams.

-On November 15, 2024, the 2025 head coaches were announced: Phil Handy, Adam Harrington, Nola Henry, DJ Sackmann, Teresa Weatherspoon, and Andrew Wade.
+In November 2024, the 2025 head coaches were announced: Phil Handy, Adam Harrington, Nola Henry, DJ Sackmann, Teresa Weatherspoon, and Andrew Wade.
 On November 20, after the team selection, the head coaches were each assigned to a team.